-OTC and Optometry Products: Our contact lens offerings span the entire spectrum of wearing modalities and include such well-known brand names as Biotrue®, PureVision®, SofLens®, Boston® and Optima®.
+OTC and Optometry Products: Our contact lens offerings span the entire spectrum of wearing modalities and include such well-known brand names as Ultra OneDay®, Biotrue®, PureVision®, SofLens®, Boston® and Optima®.
 Our lens care products include the ReNu® brand of chemical disinfectants for soft contact lenses as well as the Boston® line of products for cleaning GP contact lenses.

 Pharmaceuticals: Our products treat a wide range of eye conditions including glaucoma, eye allergies, conjunctivitis, dry eye and retinal diseases.
 We offer proprietary and generic medicines available by prescription, over-the-counter eye drops and other medications.

-Dermatology Products/Aesthetics Devices: The Company is the distributor of the Solta Medical aesthetics business offers a broad selection of aesthetic medical devices that address a variety of conditions, including skin tightening, skin resurfacing, pigmentation conditions, body sculpting and acne.
+Dermatology Products/Aesthetics Devices: The Company is the distributor of the Solta Medical aesthetics products offering a broad selection of aesthetic medical devices that address a variety of conditions, including skin tightening, skin resurfacing, pigmentation conditions, body sculpting and acne.

 The Company currently employs today over 150 staff, fostering a growth mindset and ‘can-do’ attitude at a local level, with the backing and resources made available from the wider Bausch + Lomb group.
 We take pride in a team that is wholly dedicated to working in strong collaboration with each other and sharing knowledge and skills readily in order to further the unified company success.

-Resulting from its business operations, the Company acknowledges its obligations towards its customers, employees and the communities in which it works, and has decided to document its policy in relation to labour standards and for this document to be approved by senior management; specifically by the Surgical Business Unit Director and General Manager.
+Resulting from its business operations, the Company acknowledges its obligations towards its customers, employees and the communities in which it works, and has decided to document its policy in relation to labour standards which is approved by the Company’s Leadership Team, which includes the Surgical Business Unit Director and the General Manager.

 The Company’s Leadership Team define this policy as relevant to the organisation itself, its contractors, subcontractors, suppliers and other parties engaged through the supply chain.